Wondershare Filmora

-Wondershare Filmora (or simply Filmora) is a paid video editing application made by Wondershare.
-It can either be downloaded, or used fully online.
-Depending on what plan the user purchases, they may continue to receive free updates forever, or only have access to whatever the latest version was at time of purchase.
-Its most recent release was version 14 in late 2024.
-While anyone can fully download and install Filmora, it is proprietary software, and will not allow the user to export videos without an internet connection for proof of purchase.
+Wondershare Filmora (or simply Filmora) is a paid video editing application made by the Chinese company Wondershare.
+It can either be downloaded or used fully online.
+Depending on which plan the user purchases, they may receive free updates forever or only access the latest version at the time of purchase.
+Its most recent release was version 15 in late 2025.
+While anyone can download and install Filmora, it is proprietary, that means the user will not allow to export videos without an internet connection for proof of purchase.
+It requires at least 8 GB of RAM, though 16 GB is recommended.

 History

-Wondershare Filmora was released by Wondershare in 2015.
-It was originally a desktop video editing software available for macOS and Windows, and later expanded to Android and iOS apps.

-Filmora 14 was released in late 2024.
-This version mostly updated its AI features.
+The software was initially released as Video Studio Express in 2010.
+It was renamed as Wondershare Vivideo in 2011, and later Wondershare Filmora in 2015.
+This quickly becomes popular because of the drag-and-drop functionality.

+Wondershare later launched FilmoraGo for phones and an app made for the vloggers called Vlogit, which used to add quick intros and thumbnails.
+A more advanced version called FilmoraPro was released in 2019.

+In 2022, FilmoraPro and Vlogit was discontinued and replaced by the main Filmora app.
+This made features that used to be available on two separate apps is now integrated to the main one.

+During the launch of Filmora 12 in late 2022, the software shifted to the controversial subscription model, which made fans complained because the creator now had to pay an extra fee to upgrade.
+To justify the new change, the company had changed the wording in their agreements from "updates" to "upgrades".

+After the backlash, they opened the original deal for anyone who bought a lifetime license before the change, but early users could enjoy the newest version for free.

+The software's latest release is the version 15, which primarily integrates AI features.

 Reception

-Reviews of Wondershare Filmora typically believe it to be easy to use, but lacking in more advanced features.
-According to Michael Muchmore from PCMag, Wondershare Filmora is "a fast and easy way to make splashy videos" but does not provide as much control as other video editors.
+Reviews of Wondershare Filmora typically describe it as easy to use but lacking more advanced features.
+According to Michael Muchmore from PCMag, Wondershare Filmora is "a fast and easy way to make splashy videos," but does not provide as much control as other video editors.
 A review by Hans India shared this opinion, believing it to be a balance between simplicity and capability.

-A review of version 14 by MovieMakers believed its updated AI features made it stand out.
+A review of version 14 by MovieMaker said its updated AI features made it stand out.

-Shorty Awards reports that Filmora as a leader in the field of video editing by G2 Crowd in its 2021 Winter Report.
-It was recognized as a leader in the field of video editing by G2 Crowd in its 2021 Winter Report.
-It ranked among the Top 10 Best Video Editing Software on PC Magazine's list, and was chosen as the Best Video Editing Software by Tom's Guide. software by Tom's Guide.
+Shorty Awards reports that, according to G2 Crowd's 2021 Winter Report, Filmora is a leader in video editing.
+G2 Crowd recognized it as a leader in video editing in its 2021 Winter Report.
+It ranked among the Top 10 Best Video Editing Software on PC Magazine's list and was chosen as the Best Video Editing Software by Tom's Guide Software by Tom's Guide.

-Features

-Filmora is an AI-powered video editor & movie maker，featuring Text to Video, AI Auto Cut, AI Remover, AI Voice Cloning, Dynamic Captions, Text to Speech, etc.